DefensiveCyber/splunk-architecture-builder/README.md

 1. Download `splunk_diagram_builder.html`
 2. Open it in any modern browser (Chrome, Firefox, Edge)
-3. The example diagram loads automatically — use it as a starting point or click **✕ Clear** to start fresh
+3. The example diagram loads automatically.
+Use it as a starting point or click **✕ Clear** to start fresh

-No internet connection is required after the initial font load.

 ---